Battle of Bound Brook

 The Battle of Bound Brook (April 13, 1777) was a surprise attack by British and Hessian forces on a Continental Army outpost in Bound Brook, New Jersey, during the American Revolutionary War.
-Although the British aimed to capture the garrison, they fell short and took some prisoners.
+The British defeated the garrison, whose troops were either captured or fled.
 U.S. commander Major General Benjamin Lincoln left quickly, abandoning papers and personal effects.

 Late on the evening of April 12, 1777, four thousand British and Hessian troops under the command of Lieutenant General Charles Cornwallis marched from the British stronghold of New Brunswick.
 All but one detachment reached positions surrounding the outpost before the battle began near daybreak the next morning.
 During the battle, most of the 500-man garrison escaped by the unblocked route.
 U.S. reinforcements arrived in the afternoon, but not before the British plundered the outpost and began the return march to New Brunswick.